nrfconnect/sdk-nrf/doc/nrf/libraries/networking/multicell_location.rst

 .. note::

-   This library is deprecated since v2.3.0 and relevant functionality is available through the :ref:`lib_location` library.
+   This library has been marked as :ref:`deprecated <api_deprecation>` after the release of the |NCS| v2.2.0 and relevant functionality is available through the :ref:`lib_location` library.

 The Multicell location library provides a way to acquire the location of the device based on LTE cell measurements.